ember-cli-deploy/ember-cli-deploy/README.md

 module.exports = EmberDeploySuperAwesome;
 ```

-Because `ember-deploy` will simply merge an `ember-deploy-addon`'s adapters property into its own bundled adapter-registry you could in theory bundle a complete new approach for deploying in one addon (just add an index- and an asset-adapter).
+Because `ember-cli-deploy` will simply merge an `ember-deploy-addon`'s adapters property into its own bundled adapter-registry you could in theory bundle a complete new approach for deploying in one addon (just add an index- and an asset-adapter).

-After adding your custom ember-deploy-addon to your project as an ember-cli-addon you can then use your custom adapters in ember-deploy's deploy.json:
+After adding your custom ember-deploy-addon to your project as an ember-cli-addon you can then use your custom adapters in ember-cli-deploy's deploy.json:

 ```js
 {